mgimond/Colby-summer-git-workshop-2021/git.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-Git recognizes that the content's of `fruits.txt` has changed since the last snapshot.
+Git recognizes that the contents of `fruits.txt` has changed since the last snapshot.

 Next, you will create a second snapshot of the project folder.